lambda826/My-Notebook/01 Algorithm/Union Find.md

 # Dynamic Connectivity Problem
 -  The input is a sequence of pairs of integers
-	-  Where each integer represents an object of some type and we are to interpret the pair p q as meaning “p is connected to q”
+	-  Where each integer represents an object of some type and we are to interpret the pair p q as meaning "p is connected to q".
 	-  We assume that “is connected to” is an equivalence relation, which means that it is
 		-  Reflexive
 		-  Symmetric